NickyKlaus/servicegenerator/docs/walking-through-the-jungle.md

 # Walking through the jungle

 Every *Processing schema* class we made can be imagined as a set of actions with the AST nodes.
-We can walk from one source code file to another, look through its AST structure and change the nodes according to the "algorithm" we get from predefined *processing schema*.
+We can walk from one source code file to another, look through its AST structure and change the nodes according to the 'algorithm' we get from predefined *processing schema*.

 There are *pre-* and *post-* process actions which can be applied to the currently processed node one-by-one:
 ``` mermaid